Tap shank adapter for 4mm AF hex drivers

 The result of this is a 30 page document that can be downloaded from the link below.
 This contains the library process, a help crib sheet for using FE and the copies of the original support replies I received from the FE forum.

 It may not be perfect and it is a work in progress so feel free to give me feedback on errors and content changes.
-Remember it is based on Fusion Electronics as of today at version 2602.0.71
+Remember it is based on Fusion Electronics as of May 2025 with build version 2602.0.71.
+As I learn more I will update the contents and re-post.

 I hope it helps someone, somewhere, sleep better.
-The length of the waffle will almost certain guarantee the latter.
+The length of the waffle will almost certainly guarantee the latter.

 I recently posted an idea for a 3D printed depth setting jig for use on my Myford Big Bore lathe.
 A couple of readers had run the STL files and struggled with the fit of the mounting boss thread (M35 x 1.5) that mates with the thread on the end of the lathe spindle.
 This is a known problem with 3D printed threads where the accuracy of the 3D printer and the size of the thread being printed can interact and have an impact.